zcrop/FCD-SLAM/README.md

 # FCD_SLAM
+**This code and the associated datasets correspond to the methods and experiments described in our manuscript currently under review at The Visual Computer (Springer).
+The repository is provided to ensure transparency, reproducibility, and proper attribution.**
 **FCD-VSLAM** is an enhanced and lightweight front-end framework based on **ORB-SLAM3**,
 designed for **resource-constrained indoor environments**.
 It introduces adaptive feature selection and descriptor optimization modules to improve robustness,